 This change will result in more taxes being owed in 2018 than there would have been otherwise.
 Intelligent execution by all the involved players can minimize the damage, but the tax ramifications will be non-zero, barring a large decline in the prices of stocks in the Information Technology and Consumer Discretionary sectors (be careful what you wish for).

 First, do some research and analysis.
 Do you own any of the affected funds?
 Are they being managed by portfolio managers you believe to be smart and attentive?
 Or perhaps they were picked for you by an investment advisor; do you believe them to be good at investment manager due diligence?
 You need to develop a level of comfort that the fund managers are working to avoid huge capital gain distributions later this year.

 Next, assuming zero gains are distributed from your funds, what would be the tax effects of rebalancing your portfolio in one blow later this year?
 What would be the portfolio risks if you did nothing?
 In the world of capital gains, the only way to avoid taxes is via market decline or death, so you should hope that the taxes are coming sooner or later.
 Nonetheless, taxes paid later is usually better than sooner, so this deserves some thought.

 Andrew Stewart, CFA is a Senior Portfolio Manager at Exchange Capital Management, a fee-only, fiduciary financial planning firm.
 The opinions expressed in this article are his own.

-Andrew Stewart, CFA recently appeared on an episode of Behind The Markets hosted by Jeremy D. Schwartz and powered by Wharton Business Radio.
-In this episode, Andy discusses the upcoming sector reclassifications and how these changes can impact the individual investor.
-View the full podcast below or skip ahead to 30:44 to learn more about the shuffling sector deck.
+Update September 2018: Andrew Stewart, CFA recently appeared on an episode of Behind The Markets hosted by Jeremy D. Schwartz and powered by Wharton Business Radio and Jeremy Siegel.
+In this episode, Andy discusses the upcoming sector reclassifications and how these changes can impact the individual investor. listen to the full podcast above or skip ahead to 30:44 to learn more about the shuffling sector deck.